bomb1xEnjoyer/s21_BrickGame_Tetris/README.md

 ## About project

-To formalize the logic of this game, the following variant of a finite-state machine can be introduced:
+To formalize the logic of this game, the following variant of a finite-state machine was used:

 ![Tetris’s finite-state machine](images/tetris.png)